AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-venatori-problems.md

 "I heard that about you."
 She said sitting down on the edge of my chair and ran her fingers up my arm.
 I smirked, "I'm here to see about a boy, that's all."

 "So I was told, but I have use of you."
-Her fingers trailed up my arm still and I had to
+Her fingers trailed up my arm still and I had to think about other things.
+She knew exactly what she was doing to entice a man.
+And I was no different.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTYyNDcxMDAsLTQyMjg5OTYxNSwtMj
+eyJoaXN0b3J5IjpbLTkwMzkwMDQ2MiwtNDIyODk5NjE1LC0yMD
-A5OTEwNTAxLC05OTI2MTMxNDgsLTMxNzI0Mzg2NCwtMTg1MDEz
+k5MTA1MDEsLTk5MjYxMzE0OCwtMzE3MjQzODY0LC0xODUwMTM3
-NzQ3NywtMTU5Mzk2MjE4NiwtMTkxNzExNTM0MSwxMzM1MTA5NT
+NDc3LC0xNTkzOTYyMTg2LC0xOTE3MTE1MzQxLDEzMzUxMDk1Mj
-I2LDE1ODk0NjcxOTYsLTE0MTU1MzEzMjYsMTgyOTg2NDMwMSwx
+YsMTU4OTQ2NzE5NiwtMTQxNTUzMTMyNiwxODI5ODY0MzAxLDE5
-OTQwNDE4NCwtNzkxNTI0NDMyLC0xNTU5NTQ0MDMxLC0yNjAxND
+NDA0MTg0LC03OTE1MjQ0MzIsLTE1NTk1NDQwMzEsLTI2MDE0Nz
-c4OTAsMTgzMTI0NTI1MCwyMDg5NTQ3OTY3LC0xOTE5OTkzNTIz
+g5MCwxODMxMjQ1MjUwLDIwODk1NDc5NjcsLTE5MTk5OTM1MjMs
-LC0xNDYyODU2NzM2XX0=
+LTE0NjI4NTY3MzZdfQ==
 -->